LiaScript/liascript.github.com/content/english/blog/068_elearning-africa-2024.md

 image: /images/post/ela24.jpg

 categories:
+    - News
-    - Conference
+    - Tutorial
 tags:
+    - OER
-    - LiaScript
+    - Education
-    - eLearning Africa
+    - Classroom

 meta : In June 2024 we had the opportunity to have a full-day hands-on workshop at the eLearning Africa Conference in Kigali, Rwanda.
 ---